 I’ve also included suggested itineraries for a 1, 2 or 3-day visit to York to see how you could use the pass save money, plus a few discount codes I’ve found.

 - 1 York Pass – All you need to know

 - 2 York Pass – Is it Worth the Money?

 - 3 More Ways to Save Money with the York Pass

 - 4 Would I Recommend the York Pass?

 York Pass – All you need to know

 What is the York Pass?

-The York Pass is a card that you can purchase either before or during your York trip to save you money on attractions, tours, restaurants and shops on your visit to York city in the UK.
+The York Pass is a card that you can purchase either before or during your York trip to save you money on attractions, tours, plus discounts in restaurants and shops on your visit to York City in the UK.

 There are three options a 1-day option, valid for one calendar day, a 2-day pass, valid for two calendar days or a three-day pass, valid for six consecutive days.